Asparagaceae

 Soil

-Well-draining soil is necessary.
-A mix of potting soil with compost or sand helps maintain the right balance of moisture and drainage.
+Well-drained soil is essential.
+A mix containing leaf mold and sand helps balance moisture retention and drainage.

 Fertilizer

-Apply a slow-release fertilizer during the growing season to promote healthy blooms.
-After flowering, additional nutrients help the bulb store energy for the next season.
+Apply slow-release fertilizer during the growing season.
+After flowering, provide nutrients to help the bulb store energy for the next season.

-Hyacinths can withstand cold temperatures, but in regions with harsh winters, bulbs may be lifted and replanted in spring.
+Relatively hardy, the hyacinth can withstand winter outdoors.
+In regions with severe frost, bulbs may be lifted and replanted in spring.

 Conclusion